TeamKilo/kilo_bots/docs/main.md

 #### Implementing [your_own_bot.py](/connect_4/your_own_bot.py)

+TODO: Write a bot to play random moves.

 ## Advanced

 ### Implementing support for a new game

+TODO: Write a short doc on how to impl support for a new game.

 ### Implementing your own client -- API Workflow: how to communicate with the server